RobPearsonAmido/stacks-webapp-template/README.md

 # stacks-webapp-template

-Packages for templating SSR Node.js with React apps with little build configuration.
+The packages for templating SSR Node.js with React apps with little build configuration.

 ## Documentation